jscad/csg.js/V2-ROADMAP.md

   - simplification of data structures and functions (they should do one thing & do it well)
     - vertices, points, polygons etc all have deeply nested, overly complex data structures
     - the whole use of 'tags' on the above to find identical instances is overly complex and should be removed (the code predates weakmaps, sets etc)
-  - use arrays & typed arrays rather than overly complex , shoe-horned classes where applicable
-  - use of more modern standards & structures

   - use webgl & js environement more inteligently
     - a shorter path to webgl would be ideal to avoid having to regenerate geometry useable by webgl (this note is only valid as long as we use triangle based structures obviously)
     - seperate object TRANSFORMS (transformation matrix) from object STRUCTURE:

+  - use arrays & typed arrays with functions to manipulate their data rather than overly complex , shoe-horned classes where applicable
+  - use of more modern standards & structures: ES6 is our friend ! more readable code , weakmaps, sets , iterators, your name it !

   - do not reinvent the wheel, but avoid dependency bloat
   - optimise (but avoid premature optimisation)